 Connecting the connector

-- Paste the Inklyne MCP server address:
+- MCP server address:

 - View your writing projects